What is brand management? Learn more about brand management, brand manager jobs, and how to take your first steps into a brand management career.

 Brand management careers can take many different paths.
 Here is an outline of some of the junior, mid-level, and senior roles that you could target as you move through your career.

 You might be able to get a junior brand manager role straight from college.
 As a junior brand manager, you’ll develop and execute marketing plans, conduct market research, and analyze data to determine the effectiveness of marketing programs.
-The following are some entry-level and junior roles and their average base salary that may help you build the competencies you’ll need in brand management:
+The following are some entry-level and junior roles, and their average US salary, including bonuses and commissions:

 Mid-level roles in brand management tend to involve more strategic planning and decision-making than junior roles.
 As a mid-level brand manager, you'll develop long-term marketing strategies, set budgets, and oversee the execution of marketing plans.
 You'll also monitor competitors’ activities and developments in the marketplace.
-Here are some mid-level brand management roles and their average base salary:
+Here are some mid-level brand management roles and their average base salary, including bonuses and commissions:

 Senior roles in brand management involve even more strategic thinking and decision-making.
 As a senior brand manager, you'll be responsible for: